-- understand the lasting impact that adversity and trauma can have, including on children's behaviour, mental health and wellbeing, and what is needed in responding to this in promoting educational outcomes - are alert to the specific needs of children in need, those with special educational needs and disabilities (SEND), those with relevant health conditions and young carers - understand the importance of information sharing, both within the school and college, and with the safeguarding partners, other agencies, organisations and practitioners - understand and support the school with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation - are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school and continue to foster a whole-school approach - can recognise the additional risks that children with special educational needs and disabilities (SEND) face online, for example, from bullying, grooming and radicalisation and are confident they have the capability to support children with SEND to stay safe online - obtain access to resources and attend any relevant or refresher training courses, and - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school or college may put in place to protect them.
+- understand the lasting impact that adversity and trauma can have, including on children's behaviour, mental health and wellbeing, and what is needed in responding to this in promoting educational outcomes are alert to the specific needs of children in need, those with special educational needs and disabilities (SEND), those with relevant health conditions and young carers - understand the importance of information sharing, both within the school and college, and with the safeguarding partners, other agencies, organisations and practitioners - understand and support the school with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation - are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school and continue to foster a whole-school approach - Can recognize the additional risks that children who are frequently missing/goes missing from education, home or care face - Can recognize the additional risks that a child who has a parent or carer in custody, or is affected by parental offending face - Can recognize the additional risks that a child who has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit face. - can recognise the additional risks that children with special educational needs and disabilities (SEND) face online, for example, from bullying, grooming and radicalisation and are confident they have the capability to support children with SEND to stay safe online - obtain access to resources and attend any relevant or refresher training courses, and - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school or college may put in place to protect them.